Puget Sound Lidar Consortium

 If you have ArcGIS 9.x or the most recent version with the ArcInfo License, then you can use the “Import From Interchange File” tool in the toolbox.
 This tool is located in a different location for each version of ArcGIS.
 The easiest way to find it is to do a search in ArcToolbox.
 Once you have it open, make sure you specify “Grid” for feature type.
 You can also use the Import command in ArcInfo Workstation.

 If you have ArcGIS 9.x or the most recent version with the ArcView license, you can import the .e00 file by using the “Import from Interchange file” tool under Conversion tools in ArcCatalog.
 This tool does have a glitch.
 It creates a .aux file that does not allow ArcMap or ArcCatalog to recognize the files and you get an “Invalid raster dataset” error message.
 You will need to delete the .aux file by following the directions in the related ESRI Technical Article (Article ID number 21443 in support.esri.com).
 Alternatively you can download Import71 to import your files.
-You can download it free of charge from geocomm.com. (http://software.geocomm.com/translators/arcview/) This should not give you any problems.
+You can download it free of charge from geocomm.com. (https://software.geocomm.com/translators/arcview/) This should not give you any problems.

 In AutoCAD you will need to use the bare earth ASCII files.
 AutoCAD does not have a translator for raster .e00 files.